matthewabq/serverless_security/README.md

 Folders:

 ./lambda
-- contains sample python based modules that can be deployed as Lambda functions along with test event files.
+- contains sample python based modules that can be deployed as AWS Lambda functions along with Lambda test event files.